 "Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your toil is not in vain in the Lord."
 1 Corinthians 15:58

 Never look at the death & resurrection of Jesus as an endpoint, rather the beginning He provided us through the cross.
 The sting of death isn't intended for those who receive the gift of salvation offered through Jesus.
+Don't miss that aspect of Easter in the midst of colorful pastel eggs, a bunny and tons of candy.

 Through the act of a simple lamb of God, our sins can be covered today.
 That's the good news.
 And the sting of death?
 It's gone.